Census data delay could freeze Virginia House districts, raises prospect of elections for three straight years

 Simon said lawmakers are just beginning to discuss options.
 There is precedent for holding elections for three straight years, which happened in the early 1980s when a newly redrawn map was found to be racially gerrymandered.
 Elections went ahead under the old map, then took place the following year under a corrected map and again, as scheduled, the year after that.

 Meanwhile, municipalities that hold council and school board elections in May — all in even-numbered years — might have to change their schedules under new legislation that passed the House on Monday.
-The bill had cleared the Senate last month on a 19-19 vote, with Lt.
+The bill had cleared the Senate last month on a 19-to-19 vote, with Lt.
 Gov. Justin Fairfax (D) casting the tiebreaker.

 Gov. Ralph Northam (D) has not said whether he will sign the bill, only that he is reviewing it.

-Introduced by Sen. Lionel Spruill (D-Chesapeake), the measure is aimed at putting local elections on the ballot alongside state and federal races to ensure greater turnout.
+Introduced by Sen. Lionel Spruill Sr. (D-Chesapeake), the measure is aimed at putting local elections on the ballot alongside state and federal races to ensure greater turnout.

 Simon, who guided the bill through the House, said holding local elections in May was a practice aimed at keeping turnout low so that “only the right people” voted — insiders and, historically, White people.

 Many localities already hold their elections in the fall, but most cities in Hampton Roads schedule theirs for May.
-In Northern Virginia, the city of Fairfax holds May elections, as do numerous towns, including Vienna, Middleburg, Haymarket, Occoquan and Quantico.
+In Northern Virginia, the city of Fairfax holds May elections, as do communities including Vienna, Middleburg, Haymarket, Occoquan and Quantico.

 Leaders in many of those localities have argued against the change.

 “Our concern was trying to preserve the nonpartisan nature of our elections,” said Fairfax Mayor David Meyer.
-Mingling local races with hyperpolitical state and federal elections could make it harder to avoid partisanship, he said.
-That, in turn, could make it harder for federal workers to participate in local campaigns under the Hatch Act, which prohibits civil servants from many kinds of partisan activity.
+Mingling local races with hyperpolitical state and federal elections could make it more difficult to avoid partisanship, he said.
+That, in turn, could make it harder for federal workers to participate in local campaigns under the Hatch Act, which prohibits civil servants from participating in some types of partisan activity.

 Democrats who control both chambers of the General Assembly have also passed a state version of the federal Voting Rights Act, prohibiting discrimination against protected classes of voters, such as racial and ethnic minorities, and empowering the state attorney general to investigate alleged violations.
 It’s aimed at preventing localities from passing last-minute policy changes that affect access to polling places.

-A version sponsored by Sen. Jennifer McClellan (D-Richmond) has cleared both chambers on party-line votes, while an identical House version sponsored by Del.
-Marcia Price (D-Newport News) is before a Senate committee.
+A version sponsored by Sen. Jennifer L. McClellan (D-Richmond) has cleared both chambers on party-line votes, while an identical House version sponsored by Del.
+Marcia S. “Cia” Price (D-Newport News) is before a Senate committee.

 If Northam signs either bill, Virginia would become the first state in the South to approve such a law.